FanDuel College Football Promo Offer: No Sweat Bet for Week 1 Games 8/28-9/1/25

 All customers get a No-Sweat Token to use on ANY wager for any college football games taking place on August 28th through September 1st, 2025!

-College football Week 1 kicks off on Thursday when the No. 25 Boise State Broncos take on the South Florida Bulls.

-Action continues into the weekend with a pair of top 10 matchups highlighting the Week 1 Saturday slate.
+Week 1 is headlined by a pair of top 10 matchups on Saturday

 At 12pm ET, the No. 1 Texas Longhorns visit the No. 3 Ohio State Buckeyes.
-Then, at 7:30pm ET, the No. 9 LSU Tigers take on the No. 4 Clemson Tigers.

-Current Texas-Ohio State odds can be found below, with all other college football odds eligible for this FanDuel promotion available on FanDuel Sportsbook.

 Moneyline